LongMa319/SRRP/README.md

 # SRRP
-Low-Light Image Enhancement via Self-Reinforced Retinex Projection Model
+The code for the paper ''Low-Light Image Enhancement via Self-Reinforced Retinex Projection Model''